Hawaii USA Information - Page 1

 The Islands are a state of the USA having become the fiftieth state in 1959.
 Fewer than ten islands, among the many hundreds, are inhabited.
-The main islands are: Kauai known as the Garden Island; Niihau; Oahu whose city of Honolulu is the capital of the Hawaiian Islands; Molokai; Lanai; Kahoolawe; Maui and Hawaii called the Big Island which is the only island whose volcanoes are still active.
+The main islands are: Kauai known as the Garden Island; Niihau; Oahu whose city of Honolulu is the capital of the Hawaiian Islands; Molokai; Lanai; Kahoolawe; Maui and Hawaii called the Big Island.

 The landscape of Hawaii is a dramatic mixture of forested valleys, volcanic mountains, steep sea cliffs and beautiful beaches.
 The north and east coasts of all the islands are wetter, with tropical vegetation, because of the north east trade winds.

 Since the islands are volcanic in origin, made entirely of lava, they lack metal ore deposits, clays and similar resources.